Diman198B/Timer/README.md

 Enter a value within the specified range and press START.

 ## Troubleshooting:
-The timer is designed for any device with a screen width of 320px.
 Testing has shown that after the end of the timer, the new specified value is not accepted.
 To resolve this issue, please refresh the page.
+The timer may not display correctly in different browsers and on different devices, as the emphasis was on js practice.

 ## Author:
 Dmitry Barabash